tenstorrent/tt-torch/README.md

 -----
 # What is this Repo?

 The TT-Torch repository is a PyTorch-based front end compiler that lets developers write standard PyTorch models as well as compile and run those models on Tenstorrent AI accelerators.
-TT-Tsorch is a bridge between PyTorch models, MLIR dialects (Tenstorrent-specific IRs like ttir and ttgir), and low-level hardware execution on Tenstorrent chips.
+TT-Torch is a bridge between PyTorch models, MLIR dialects (Tenstorrent-specific IRs like ttir and ttnn), and low-level hardware execution on Tenstorrent chips.

 -----
 # Related Tenstorrent Projects